Go to the Transactions page and in the Filter field, type Convertible loan.

 Read more about real-world examples of convertible loan parameters.

 Yes.
-The conversion can be a bit tricky, because if an employee pool is created during the round, it is taken into account for the conversion of the SAFE.
+The Excel or other spreadsheet tools can get tricky when it comes to conversion of the SAFE - if an employee pool is created during the round, it is taken into account for the conversion of the SAFE.
 Ledgy does the math for you, so you're on the safe side ;-)

-- Add your SAFE as a convertible loan on the Transactions page.
+- Add your SAFE as a convertible loan on the Transactions page or directly in the Scenarios.

 - Add it to the round modeling.